-THE PRESENT TEXAS WESTERN COLLECE of the University of Texas was created in 1913 as the School of Mines and Metallurgy by a legislative act.
+THE PRESENT TEXAS WESTERN COLLEGE of the University of Texas was created in 1913 as the School of Mines and Metallurgy by a legislative act.
 This act, passed by the Thirty-third Legislature, charged the institution with teaching and research in mining, metallurgy and allied subjects, and placed it under the control of the Board of Regents of The University of Texas.

 The school opened in September, 1914, in the buildings of the former El Paso Military Institute, which were donated by the City of El Paso.
-In 1916 the Main Building burned, resulting in a decision to move to the present site west of Mount Franklin.
-The Thirty-fifth Legislature voted an emergency appropriation of \$100,000 for new buildings.
-In 1919 the Thirty-fifth Legislature made the "School" or "College" a branch of The University of Texas.
+After the Main Building burned in 1916, the College was moved to the present site west of Mount Franklin.
+The Thirty-sixth Legislature voted an emergency appropriation of \$100,000 for new buildings.
+In 1919 the Thirty-sixth Legislature made the "School" or "College" a branch of The University of Texas.